Ben Hubble QC

 - Acting for the AADB/FRC in successfully prosecuting the finance directors of a high profile short term lender which collapsed with material irregularities in its financial statements

-- Defending a well known accountancy firm in respect of disciplinary proceedings said to arise from inadequate valuations of employer covenants in the pensions context
+- Defending the FRC disciplinary proceedings against Mazars alleging inadequate valuations of employer covenants in the pensions context

 - Defending a finance director in respect of disciplinary proceedings said to arise from incorrect accounting treatment of long term contracts